 The Art of Abhyanga - Ayurvedic Self-Massage

-Abhyanga is an ancient practice of self-massage that comes from the Ayurvedic tradition.
-Ayurveda is a mind-body health system developed in India that has existed for thousands of years.
-Abhyanga is a popular and highly-beneficial Ayurvedic self-care ritual that supports the healing of inner ailments and serves as a profound expression of self-love.
-Massage has been used for centuries as a therapeutic tool for various ailments, injuries, and athletic recovery.
-Self-massage is a sacred ritual of self-nurturing.
-It helps to move energy through the body which helps to clear the lymph system (supporting the immune system and the body’s ability to nourish the cells and release toxins), relaxes muscles, releases stagnation, and alleviates trapped emotions, initiating a deeper connection to self.
+Abhyanga is the ancient practice of Ayurvedic self-massage that has served as a therapeutic ritual for thousands of years.
+Self-massage is a highly-beneficial self-care routine that supports the healing of inner ailments and acts as a profound expression of self-love.
+While massage has been used for centuries as a therapeutic tool for various injuries and athletic recovery, self-massage is a more intimate and sacred ritual of self-nurturing.
+It moves energy through the body, which helps to clear the lymph system (supporting the immune system and the body’s ability to nourish the cells and release toxins), relaxes muscles, releases stagnation, and alleviates trapped emotions, initiating a deeper connection to self.

 Some of the many health benefits of abhyanga massage include a decrease in the effects of aging on the skin, an increase in muscle tone & circulation, an increase in bowel regularity, a calming of the nervous system, an improvement in the quality of sleep, and increased feelings of self-worth.

 To get started, follow these simple steps below

 Pitta: Coconut oil (cooling) (+ a little neem oil if you spend a lot of time in the sun)